Rubella (German Measles) in Children

 What are the symptoms of rubella?

 The symptoms of rubella may resemble other skin conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+Always see your child's health care provider for a diagnosis.

 How is rubella diagnosed?